KGHM Polska Miedź: Leadership

-KGHM is led by a six-member management board, which is led by president and CEO Andrzej Szydło.
-The other members are Piotr Krzyżewski, Mirosław Laskowski, Zbigniew Bryja, Piotr Stryczek i Iga Dorota Lis.
-The supervisory board is led by chairman Tadeusz Kocowski and vice chairman Aleksander Cieśliński.
+KGHM is led by a five-member management board, which is led by President of the Management Board Remigiusz Paszkiewicz.
+The other members are Piotr Krzyżewski, Mirosław Laskowski, Zbigniew Bryja and Anna Sobieraj-Kozakiewicz.
+The supervisory board is led by chairman Zbigniew Ćwiąkalski and vice chairman Artur Ulrich.

 Shareholder

 Since July 1997, KGHM has been listed on the Warsaw Stock Exchange.

 As of February 2019 the company's shareholder structure is: